 Short-Term or Longer-Term

-For others, a life transition opens the door to deeper questions about identity, purpose, relationships, or patterns that have been running quietly in the background for years.
-The career change becomes an exploration of what you actually want from your life.
-The divorce uncovers relational patterns that started long before the marriage.
-The grief reveals how much of your identity was built around someone else.
+For some clients, a few months of focused work is enough to recalibrate — processing what happened, developing new routines, and moving forward with clarity.
+For others, the transition opens the door to deeper questions about identity, purpose, and relational patterns that have been running quietly in the background for years.
+The career change becomes an exploration of what you actually want; the divorce uncovers dynamics that started long before the marriage.
 We are equipped for both kinds of work, and many clients move naturally between the two.

 You Do Not Need a Diagnosis

-Our clinicians draw on psychodynamic, existential, attachment-based, and narrative approaches — frameworks that are well-suited to the kind of meaning-making that transitions demand.
+A major life transition is a legitimate reason to seek support — you do not need a diagnosis or a crisis to justify it.
+Our clinicians draw on psychodynamic, existential, attachment-based, and narrative approaches, frameworks well-suited to the kind of meaning-making that transitions demand.
 The work is not about fixing what is broken.
 It is about helping you understand what is shifting, what it means, and who you want to be on the other side of it.

 Virtual and Statewide